 So what's the big deal?
 For one, a tornado's winds intensify with height, meaning that even the short climb up under an overpass could put you at greater risk of injury from flying debris.
-What's worse, the overpass's design results in a wind tunnel effect, meaning gusts actually increase in speed as they're funnelled through the narrow space under the end of the bridge [source: Miller et al.].
+What's worse, the overpass's design results in a wind tunnel effect, meaning gusts actually increase in speed as they're funneled through the narrow space under the end of the bridge.
 These dangers were tragically demonstrated in 1999 when a powerful tornado killed three people and severely injured others who sheltered under overpasses in Oklahoma.

 The best thing to do if you see a tornado while driving is to get out of the way and find the nearest shelter — but only if traffic and road options allow.
 If this isn't possible, take cover in a ditch or culvert and cover your head with your hands.